OliverOakley/project_two/README.md

 These four roles are found in /ansible/roles.
 Each role has a set of tasks that define how to assign each role to the VMs, such as installing dependencies, installing Docker from the repository, etc.
 You can find the full list of tasks for each role within ansible/roles/{name-of-role}/tasks/main.
 ### Playbook and Inventory:
+To execute the roles specified, the playbook.yaml and inventory.yaml are used.
+For this application, they do the following:
-The Ansible Playbook, playbook.yaml, defines which hosts should have which role assigned to them.
+* The Ansible Playbook, playbook.yaml, defines which hosts should have which role assigned to them.
-It takes the information for the host VMs from the inventory.yaml file.
+* It takes the information for the host VMs from the inventory.yaml file.
 My inventory.yaml uses the VM names rather than IPs, as my VMs have floating IPs.
-Furthermore, the inventory.yaml file determines how Jenkins can connect to each VM, by defining the jenkins user and where it can find the ssh key required to connect to each VM.
+* Furthermore, the inventory.yaml file determines how Jenkins can connect to each VM, by defining the jenkins user and where it can find the ssh key required to connect to each VM.
-So, when the Jenkins Pipeline executes the configure.sh script, it runs the command for executing the Ansible playbook and inventory.
+* So, when the Jenkins Pipeline executes the configure.sh script, it runs the command for executing the Ansible playbook and inventory.
-In doing so, the Jenkins user SSHs into each machine and sets their roles according to the playbook.
+* In doing so, the Jenkins user SSHs into each machine and sets their roles according to the playbook.

 ## Testing: